Select Arrow Right icon Aging 101

 What causes inflammaging?

 The causes of inflammaging are multifactorial.
 In addition to being an intrinsic process caused by aging, inflammaging can also be triggered by external environmental factors such as sun exposure, cigarette smoke, and pollution [3].
 At the root of all of those factors is oxidative stress, which can trigger an inflammatory response from your cells.
-In addition to oxidative stress, inflammaging stems from genetic susceptibility, gut health, obesity, dysregulated immune cells, and cellular senescence, those alive but non-replicating cells [3].
+In addition to oxidative stress, inflammaging stems from genetic susceptibility, gut health, obesity, aging immune cells, and cellular senescence, those alive but non-replicating cells [3].

 The connection between inflammaging and cellular senescence